-This training program is divided into five learning units called modules.
-Students must complete modules A through E starting with any module and continuing in any sequence until all five modules are completed.
-Modules A through E stand alone as units of study and are not dependent upon previous training.
+The Medical Insurance Billing and Coding Program is a 720 clock hour/47.0 credit unit course of study, consisting of seven individual learning units, called modules.
+Students are required to complete all modules, starting with Module MEDINTRO and continuing in any sequence until all seven modules have been completed.
+After the MEDINTRO Introductory Module is completed, the remaining six modules stand alone as units of study.
 If students do not complete any portion of one of these modules, the entire module must be repeated.
-Upon successful completion of modules A through E, students participate in a 160-clock-hour externship or practicum.
+Upon successful completion all modules, students participate in an externship.
+This consists of 160 clock hours of hands-on experience working either in a tutorial classroom setting called a practicum or in an outside facility in the field of medical insurance billing and coding.

-Completion of the Medical Insurance Billing/Coding Program I is acknowledged by the awarding of a diploma.
+Completion of the Medical Insurance Billing and Coding program is acknowledged by the awarding of a diploma.